jindrichmynarz/discretize-sparql/README.md

 ## Caveats

 Virtuoso has an [issue](https://github.com/openlink/virtuoso-opensource/issues/114) with keeping the precision of `xsd:decimal`.
 As a result of the precision loss, some decimal numbers may end up not being discretized.
-If that happens, consider switching to another RDF store that implements `xsd:decimal` correctly.
+In order to avoid this issue, the tool rounds the bounds of intervals to the maximum decimal precision supported by Virtuoso in `xsd:decimal`.

 ## Acknowledgements